bsmith89/strain-corr/doc/manuscript/manuscript.md

 1e-10).
 (I think this means A × 10^B)
 TODO: Please remove the words "interestingly", "strikingly", "dramatic", "dramatically" and allow the readers to arrive at their own conclusions.
-TODO: Please convert X, x, and/or * to multiplication symbols (×) where you mean coverage, concentration, fold, or times (e.g., 0.1x, 1x).
 TODO: Please modify:
     Pearson correlation to Pearson's correlation
     Fisher exact test to Fisher's exact test